Priyanshu2209/It-s_show_time/README.md

 ## 📸 Screenshots
 ![alt text](<Screenshot (78).png>) ![alt text](<Screenshot (77).png>)

+* This is just a look for the login/signup page.

 ## 📜 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it with proper attribution.